NatishaTaylor/creatingvm/README.md

 <img src="https://i.imgur.com/J9BB8fA.png" height="70%" width="70%"/>
 </p>
 <p>
-Out of curiosity, I viewed the various components of my new VM using Network Watcher in Azure.
+View the various components of my new VM using Network Watcher in Azure.
 As you can see, when you create a VM, it’s not just the virtual machine itself that is created.
 Along with the VM (VM-1), Azure also created a virtual network (VM-Lab-vnet), a subnet (default), a virtual NIC (vm-1960), a Network Security Group a.k.a. firewall (VM-1-nsg), and a public IP address (VM-1-ip).
 </p>
 <br />

 <p>
-✨ And that’s how I created a virtual machine in Azure!
-If you do the same, don’t forget to delete any Resource groups that were created if you want to minimize the charges to your free Azure credits.
+Don’t forget to delete any Resource groups that were created if you want to minimize the charges to your free Azure credits.
 </p>
 <br />